Virginia deputies charged in man’s death at mental hospital

 The seven Henrico County Sheriff’s Office employees turned themselves in Tuesday morning and were taken to a regional jail, where they are being held without bond, Baskervill said.
 Her statement did not specify their rank.

-Court records do not list defense attorneys for any of the seven defendants.
+Court records do not list defense attorneys for any of the seven defendants: Randy Joseph Boyer, 57, of Henrico; Dwayne Alan Bramble, 37, of Sandston; Jermaine Lavar Branch, 45, of Henrico; Bradley Thomas Disse, 43, of Henrico; Tabitha Renee Levere, 50, of Henrico; Brandon Edwards Rodgers, 48, of Henrico; and Kaiyell Dajour Sanders, 30, of North Chesterfield.
 The records show hearings scheduled in their cases Wednesday morning dealing with the appointment of counsel.

 Henrico County Sheriff Alisa Gregory said in a statement that her office was cooperating fully with state police and conducting its own internal review of the incident.
 She said seven deputies “who were transferring custody of Mr. Otieno” had been placed on administrative leave.